Howick and Bucklands Beach

 After the 1860s New Zealand wars, cropping became the main activity, with wheat and oats the major exports.
 In the early 20th century Bucklands Beach was popular among Auckland daytrippers, who came by ferry to swim and picnic.
 In 1952 Howick became a borough, after which it and Bucklands Beach experienced rapid growth, becoming affluent commuter suburbs of Auckland.
 From the 1980s new Asian migrants arrived.
-By 2006, Asians made up 30% of Auckland East’s population.

 Among the cultural attractions is Howick Little Theatre, an amateur theatre company established in 1954.

 Suburb south-west of Howick.
 Until the 1950s Pakuranga was sparsely settled and largely farmland.
 A rising demand for housing in Auckland saw it transformed into a new suburb.
 In 1965 the Fletcher Construction Company developed Pakuranga Town Centre and Tī Rākau Drive.
 Housing companies then built thousands of middle-income homes.
 In the 1970s, Pakuranga became known as Vim Valley – after a ‘typical Pakuranga housewife’ was used in a television commercial for Vim, a cleaning product.
 For many, it was the archetypal middle-class suburb.
 A 1979 survey found that 93% of Pakuranga households owned their home and 58% never used buses.